alelippo/stsc/README.md

 The DATASET folder contains:

 Five .tsv files encoding the adjacency matrices of the five pathways analyzed in the paper.
+These files also contain the full names of all the nodes in each pathway.

 The CODE folder contains: